niravpansuriya/present-me/README.md

 - Chirp generates very high pitch sound.
 So, in just 8-10 seconds, whole classroom's attendance (around 90-100 students') can be done by this system.
 - This attendance can managed very easily by professor in the web portal.
 - This is system is highly scalable and very secure.
+- Professor can also mark attendance manually in the web portal, in case any student forgot the cell phone at home.

 ### Why this is so secure?